ERA Calculator (All Sports)

 What is Earned Run Average and Why Should You Care?

-Ever watched a baseball game and heard the commentators casually drop a pitcher's ERA, leaving you scratching your head?
-Let's demystify this together.
 Earned Run Average (ERA) isn't just a set of random numbers; it's the heartbeat of a pitcher's career, giving us a snapshot of their performance minus the fielding errors.
 Why should you care?
-Well, if you love the game, understanding ERA allows you to appreciate the nuances of pitching performance beyond just wins and losses.
-It’s the bridge between casual and informed fandom.
+If you love the game, understanding ERA allows you to appreciate the nuances of pitching performance beyond just wins and losses.
+It's the bridge between casual and informed fandom.
 Plus, it's a fantastic way to win some friendly debates over who the best pitcher is!

 How to Calculate Earned Run Average